Flying Electric Robo-Cabs Are Coming to Oregon

 And they're coming to Oregon this fall for flight tests.

 Airbus announced this month that their "Vahana" project would be conducting its flight tests starting in November at the Pendleton's Eastern Oregon Regional Airport.
-The Vahana fleet is expected to arrive starting in October, and Airbus has said they expect their finished fleet to be up, running and on the market by as soon as 2020.
+The Vahana fleet is expected to arrive starting in October, and Airbus has said they expect to have a demonstration model ready for production by 2020 that could then be turned into a saleable product.

 The aircraft will use lidar—basically radar, except with lasers—and cameras to navigate and avoid obstacles like birds.
 It'll also have a parachute in case it hits a bird.